Thai stock exchange chief warns of securities transaction tax - ExBulletin

 Newsletter #fintechFT

-For the latest fintech news and views from the FT’s network of correspondents around the world, sign up for our weekly newsletter #fintechFT
+Subscribe to our weekly newsletter to receive the latest fintech news and opinions from the FT’s network of correspondents around the world #fintechFT

 Sources